viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Aggregates.rst

 * once applied the event will be generalized (recorded to the unit of work for further publication)

-Entity-store repositories (which directly extends **Repository** instead of **EventSourcedRepository**) will need to construct aggregates, they can have two different strategies for that :
+Entity-store repositories (which directly extends **Repository** instead of **EventSourcedRepository**) will need to construct aggregates, they can have different strategies for that :

-1. Generate event(s) from the entity store, build an empty aggregate and call their event handlers (*preferred way*)
+1. Generate event(s) from the entity store, build an empty aggregate and call their event handlers but the handlers have then to be public (**deprecated**)
 2. Call a direct constructor of the aggregate which is reserved for this usage
+3. Provide an internal static builder within the aggregate (**preferred way**)

 In case you have to choose the second strategy, annotate your constructor with **@XKasperEntityStoreCreator**.